-We analyse and moderate pay and talent data centrally and take reporting snapshots across various DE&I demographics.
+We analyse and moderate pay and talent data centrally and take reporting snapshot across various demographics.
+We have recently developed a series of dashboards that allow us to track the distribution of salary, bonus and performance proposals in real time throughout our annual review process.
 Each year we work with two external organisations to carry out a benchmark exercise and compare our pay and total-comp structures against the market.

-New career framework
+New competency framework